SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "But you're not Applejack."

 "Of course I am!
-What difference do you see?"
+How am I not?"

-"Applejack has a blonde ponytail, you don't."
+"Applejack has a blonde ponytail.
+You clearly don't."

-"Applebloom accidentally cut my ponytail off when she was trying to get a barber cutie mark."
+"Apple Bloom cut my ponytail off in another one of her cutie mark schemes."

 "I don't think I've ever seen Applejack without her ponytail."

-"I am Applejack, and you have now!"
+"Well, you have now, 'cause I'm standin' right here!"

 "Let's say you are Applejack, don't you think I'd recognize you without your ponytail?"